Giugliano in Campania: Geography

 It is located in a fertile coastal plain north-west of Naples, the so-called Agro giuglianese, thus serving as a market for agricultural products to the city.
 The plain on which it sits was known in ancient Roman times as the Campania Felix, the only relief being Monte San Severino.

 The altitude difference is between a few meters above sea level in the maritime area and 97 m above sea level in the historic centre.
 The coastal stretch, low and sandy, extends on the Domitian coast for over 3 km, from Varcaturo to Licola.
 Within the territory is Lago Patria, with the locality of the same name on its banks.
 The lake is not of volcanic origin, but residual behind the dunes, i.e. generated by the closure of sand dunes towards the sea.

-Neighboring communes

-Giugliano in Campania borders the following municipalities: Aversa, Casapesenna, Castel Volturno, Lusciano, Melito di Napoli, Mugnano di Napoli, Parete, Pozzuoli, Qualiano, Quarto, San Cipriano d'Aversa, Sant'Antimo, Trentola-Ducenta, Villa Literno and Villaricca.
+Giugliano in Campania borders the municipalities of Aversa, Casapesenna, Castel Volturno, Lusciano, Melito di Napoli, Mugnano di Napoli, Parete, Pozzuoli, Qualiano, Quarto, San Cipriano d'Aversa, Sant'Antimo, Trentola Ducenta, Villa Literno and Villaricca.

+Demographics

+As of 2026, the population is 125,018, of which 49.4% are male, and 50.6% are female.
+Minors make up 19.2% of the population, and seniors make up 15.9%.

+Immigration

+As of 2025, immigrants make up 5.4% of the population.
+The 5 largest foreign countries of birth are Ukraine, Ghana, Romania, Nigeria, and Poland.